robbrody/RB_Python_Data_Project/README.md

 ### Insights:
 * The highest paid skills are specialized tools and platforms.
 They offer as mush as twice the median salary for US Data Analysts, but they only appear in a few of the job postings.
 * For the Top 10 most in-demand skills, Python is the highest paying in median salary.
 Tableau and SQL also offer higher pay for US Data Analyst positions.
 It definitely pays more to learn these programming and visualizations programs.
-* The microsoft suite of Powerpoint, Excel and Word are in high demand but do not offer as much salary as the more techincal programs, and languages.
-It is still good to know these programs as they are among the highest desired skills by Companies.
+* The Microsoft suite of Powerpoint, Excel and Word are in high demand but do not offer as much salary as the more techincal programs, and languages.
+It is still good to know these programs as they are among the highest desired skills by companies.